Arsha-Mary/SQL-INJECTION-DETECTION-AND-PREVENTION/README.md

 In this module a new user can register by submitting the  registration form.
 User can further login whenever required.

 **ATTACK**
-sql injection attacks are done using Select , insert and delete queries.
+Sql injection attacks are done using Select , insert and delete queries.

 The project is created as a web application which provides more security and integrity.
 Admin can login and get the users list details which includes ip address along with time of login.
 SQL injection attacks are prevented by making username in a specific format(eg: abc@gmail.com).
 Any query entered which is not in that particular format will be considered invalid.
 Brute force attack and DDos attacks are prevented by providing a fixed number of attempts for a particular login,which is set by the admin; Trying to login more than the limit will result in access denial.